alphagov/frontend/README.md

 # GOV.UK Mainstream, Home & Search Frontend

-Application to serve mainstream formats, the homepage, and search vertical for the GOV.UK single domain.
+Application to serve some mainstream formats and the homepage for GOV.UK.

 ## Live examples